The Scatty Mum

 Using the information you have provided, if your Doctor thinks your baby may have a milk allergy they may

 • Ask you to go on an elimination diet if you are breast feeding.
 This would mean removing dairy completely from your diet.
+Check the ingredient labels of everything you consume to make sure it is free of dairy.

 • If you are formula feeding, they may suggest a prescribed hypoallergenic formula where the milk proteins are broken down or hydrolysed, which then makes it ok for the majority of babies with a cows milk allergy to digest, alleviating symptoms.